Udayraj123/webdworkshop/docs/index.md

 ## What everyone'll learn
 1. Making use of Intro.js
-2. Intermediate level use of Git (You'll make pull requests, documentations, etc)
+2. Intermediate level use of Git (You'll make pull requests, make a docs branch, etc)